warw511/Readthedocs-TCC/docs/source/_build/html/_sources/index.rst.txt

 Below the checkbox, there are 3 items: *Control Interval*, *Market Name*, and *Actuation Method*.

-within *Control Interval*, it will take in an item of a float value. *Market Name* takes in a string. *Actuation Method* has an additional dropdown to choose from.
+within *Control Interval*, it will take in an item of a floating point precision value. *Market Name* takes in a string. *Actuation Method* has an additional dropdown to choose from.

 .. image:: _images/dropdown_Vav.JPG